dtbinh/jason/applications/jason-moise/readme.txt

 and start it.
 The chapter 4 of doc/tutorial.pdf explains in details this example.

-Another example is the Auction available and described in
+Another example is the Auction, available and described in
     example/auction

-Note: Jason 0.9.3 is required.
+Note: Jason 0.9.4 is required.